dakeshi/theswiftbook/chapters/functions.md

 4. An optional return value type
 5. Curly brackets, within which the contents of the function will be written

-Given the 2 optional components in this lst, you can create functions that only have a name, and nothing else, as shown here:
+Given the 2 optional components in this lis, you can create functions that only have a name, and nothing else, as shown here: